 Another point: during the latter half of Trump’s term, as the magnitude of his economic incompetence became more evident, the equity market rotated strongly away from companies whose earnings derive from the domestic economy to those with substantial operations outside the US.
 As the administration wilted in the face of the pandemic, rotation extended to stay-at-home beneficiaries.

 Early this year, my sense is that the market began to rotate again, away from stay-at-home and international names toward domestic economically sensitives.
-This was primarily a valuation judgment, I think, meaning that the motivation came (as it usually does) ahead of a turn in the economic fundamentals and was based on the perception that very good thing that could possibly happen was already priced into the 2020 winners and every plausible bad thing into domestic cyclicals.
+This was primarily a valuation judgment, I think, meaning that the motivation came (as it usually does) ahead of a turn in the economic fundamentals and was based on the perception that every good thing that could possibly happen was already priced into the 2020 winners and every plausible bad thing into domestic cyclicals.

 Then the delta variant emerged, adding three-plus World Trade Centers-worth of Americans to the dead each week to a total now approaching 700,000 fatalities.
 Oddly enough, the oath-brothers to the fallen heroes honored at the WTC, first responders who gave their lives so others could live, appear to be major opponents of life-saving vaccinations–choosing to avoid the “risk” of vaccination, but thereby causing others to die.
 Nevertheless, at some point the market will begin to argue that the worst is already in prices and will restart the rotation toward cyclicals.